Professional Experience Requirements

 How to apply

-- completed 30 days placement;
+- completed of a maximum of 30 days of placement;

 - employment placement is in a law-related field, eg legal executive, police, prosecutions or magistrates clerk;